 Washington, D.C., June 20, 2024 — Election Integrity Network (EIN) and state coalition

-are calling on secretaries of state and residents to be on the lookout for deceptive tactics
+partners are calling on secretaries of state and residents to be on the lookout for deceptive tactics

 by third-party activists to mine residents’ personally identifiable information (PII).